 The Felinx shakes his head.
 “I cannot aid you.
 When I speak of Sidehelm, I speak from personal experience.
-I was there, you see, along with hundreds of my Felinx brothers.
-I saw the armies of Erendor turn their backs, allowing the White Veiled Queen to rip us apart.”
+I was there, you see.
+I saw the armies of Erendor turn their backs and leave us at the mercy of the White Veiled Queen.”

 “I hope you change your mind, Yire Anon.”
 Gyrax touches his brow with his middle and forefinger, offering the same salute given by Nyanti.

 Yire considers him for a long moment.
 Then he says, “I hope so too.”
 He turns around and swishes away.

 Damn.
 I was hoping we could add a super-strong, magic talking cat to our D&D party, but I guess it wasn’t meant to be.